Is Your Relationship Volatile? Here Are the 5 Things You’ve Been Messing Up

 Suddenly, you’re picking a fight with your partner about something inconsequential.
 This is a common occurrence since, as humans, we tend to crave a new challenge and novelty when things become too routine.
 If this sounds familiar, taking steps to make your relationship drama-free is an important step for you and your partner to take.

-Plenty of other issues can cause relationship drama, from differences between partners that are hard to overcome to attachment styles that cause us to feel insecure in the relationship and lash out.
+Plenty of other issues can cause relationship drama, from a twin flame connection, differences between partners that are hard to overcome, attachment styles that cause us to feel insecure in the relationship and lash out.
 If your goal is to stay in your current relationship, it’s important to take steps to understand why the drama is happening, then take action to stop the thoughts and behaviors contributing to it.

 Steps for a Drama-Free Relationship